hujie-frank/SENet/README.md

 |SE-ResNeXt-101 (32 x 4d) | 19.81 | 4.96 | 187 M | [GoogleDrive](https://drive.google.com/file/d/0BwHV3BlNKkWleklsNzBiZlprblk/view?usp=sharing)
 |SENet<sup>*</sup> | 18.68 | 4.47 | 440 M | [GoogleDrive](https://drive.google.com/file/d/0BwHV3BlNKkWlbTFZbzFTSXBUTUE/view?usp=sharing)

-Here we obtain better performances than those reported in the paper.
+Here we obtain better performance than those reported in the paper.
-We re-train all above models on a single GPU server equipped with 8 NVIDIA Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches.
+We re-train the SENets described in the paper on a single GPU server with 8 NVIDIA Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches.
-In our paper, we use large batch-size (1024) and learning rate (0.6).
+In contrast, the results reported in the paper were obtained by training the networks with a larger batch size (1024) and learning rate (0.6) across 4 servers.

 ## Third-party re-implementations
 0. Caffe.
 SE-mudolues cooperate with modificated ResNet-50 which uses stride 2 in the 3x3 convolution instead of the first 1x1 convolution, obtaining better performance: [Repository](https://github.com/shicai/SENet-Caffe).